EmbarkStudios/cargo-deny/docs/src/checks/licenses/cfg.md

 ### The `unlicensed` field (optional)

-Determines what happens when a crate has not explicitly specified its license terms, and no license information could be easily detected via `LICENSE*` files in the crate's source.
+Determines what happens when a crate has not explicitly specified its license terms, and no license information could be confidently detected via `LICENSE*` files in the crate's source.

 * `deny` (default) - All unlicensed crates will emit an error and fail the license check